tamirgen/hidow/README.md

 - The products app:

-    * The app has 2 models:
+    * The app has 3 models:
       - The Category model collects and stores the product's name and friendly name.
       - The Product model that stores the product's category, SKU, description, size, price, rating, image URL, image, and reviews enabled\disabled.
+      - The Review model stores the form details used to create a review and has the author name, review date, rate choices, stars, comment, and a product to associate the review with.

-    * The app has 8 views:
+    * The app has 10 views:
       - "all_products"- A view to show all products, including sorting and search queries.
-      - "product_detail"- A view to show individual product details.
+      - "product_detail"- A view to show individual product details and reviews, if there are any.
       - "add_produc"- A view to add a product to the store.
       - "edit_produc"- A view to edit a product in the store.
       - "delet_produc"- A view to delete a product from the store.
       - "enable_rating"- A view to enable reviewing a product.
-      - "disable_ratin"- A view to disable reviewing a product.
+      - "disable_rating"- A view to disable reviewing a product.
-      - "get_reviews"- A view to display reviews for the products.
+      - "products_for_rate"- A view to filter and display products that are eligible for reviews.
+      - "rate"- A view to validate the form and if valid, submit and save the review.
+      - "success"- A view transferring users to a thank you page after submitting a review.

     * The app is using the Products and Reviews models from the reviews app.